jahnavin6/IoT-Swift-Parking-System/README.md

 ## Objectives

 - Develop both hardware and software components to detect parking slot occupancy.
-- Utilize Arduino for programming and MIT App Inventor 2 for creating an Android application to interface with users.
+- Utilize Arduino for programming and MIT App Inventor 2 to create an Android application to interface with users.
 - Implement a smart parking system using IoT technologies, focusing on ease of use and efficiency.

 ## Technologies Used